 Some people with cancer have described fatigue as being tired to the bones or hitting a wall.
 Others say it's the most distressing side effect of cancer treatment.
 Cancer-related fatigue is different for everyone.
 It's important that the person who is experiencing it describes how they feel.
 Fatigue may make a person unable to work, do physical activity, be involved with family, socialize with friends, or carry out daily activities.
 Sometimes it even causes people to miss cancer treatments.

-If the person with cancer is easily distracted and unable to concentrate on mental work or activity, then he or she may have attentional fatigue.
+If the person with cancer is easily distracted and unable to concentrate on mental work or activity, then they may have attentional fatigue.
 This is also called chemo brain.
-It's a normal part of cancer treatment.
+It's a common side effect of cancer treatment.

 Depending on its cause, cancer-related fatigue can come and go or stay for a while.
 Fatigue from chemotherapy tends to be the worst a few days after treatment and then gets better before the next treatment.
 Fatigue from radiation usually starts slowly a few weeks after treatment starts.
 It often gets worse as treatment continues.
 It improves over time after treatment ends.

 We currently understand some of the causes of fatigue, but not all of them.
 Fatigue may be related to physical changes caused by cancer or its treatment.
-Cancer-related fatigue tends to be more severe than the fatigue healthy people sometimes have.
+Cancer-related fatigue tends to be more severe than the fatigue people without cancer people sometimes have.
 This fatigue lasts longer and does not get better with sleep.

 Low hemoglobin levels (anemia) is a common treatment side effect that's also related to fatigue.
 Hemoglobin carries oxygen in the blood.
 So if it is low, the body cells do not get as much oxygen as they need.
 People who are not well-nourished, don't drink enough fluid and are dehydrated, or are not able to move around much tend to have more fatigue.
 Uncontrolled pain, depression, and problems sleeping can also cause fatigue.
 Finally, the way a person handles stress, thinks, or behaves can influence fatigue.